Also known as: Indian herringbone stitch

-| Herringbone stitch: First, make a row of herringbone stitch.
-This will form the foundation, over which we will do the second row of herringbone stitch, slightly woven into it. |
+Herringbone Stitch: First, make a row of herringbone stitch.
+This will form the foundation, over which we will do the second row of herringbone stitch, slightly woven into it. | |

-| Fig 1: Bring the needle out from A, put it in through B and then take the needle back out from C, like you would for a herringbone stitch.
-Make sure A, B and C lies in sync with the stitch points of the previous herringbone stitch, as illustrated. | Fig 2: Now, take your needle above the stitch A-B, but below the stitch of the previous herringbone row.
-This is an important process. | |
+Fig 1: Bring the needle out from A, put it in through B and then take the needle back out from C, like you would for a herringbone stitch.
+Make sure A, B, and C lie in sync with the stitch points of the previous herringbone stitch, as illustrated. | Fig 2: Now, take your needle above the stitch A-B, but below the stitch of the previous herringbone row.
+This is an optional process. |

-| Fig 3: Continue with the similar process throughout. | Fig 4: A finished row of double herringbone stitch should show up like this, as though woven into each other. |
+Fig 3: Continue with a similar process throughout. | Fig 4: A finished row of double herringbone stitch should show up like this, as though woven into each other. |

 Is it possible to do a triple herringbone stitch with three different colors of thread?